beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 if you have large training set:

 - have a CPU thread that is <span style="color:red">constantly loading images</span> of your hard disk, then <span style="color:red">implement distortion</span> (random cropping, color shifting, or mirroring) to form a batch or mini-batches of data
-- Then batch / mini-batches are constantly are constantly <span style="color:red">passed to</span>  some other thread or process for <span style="color:red">training</span>(CPU or increasingly GPU if have a large neural network to train)
+- Then batch / mini-batches are constantly  <span style="color:red">passed to</span>  some other thread or process for <span style="color:red">training</span>(CPU or increasingly GPU if have a large neural network to train)
 - Above two thread can run in parallel

 Data augmentation 有时候还可以 有hyperparameter 去tune，比如 how much color shifting do you implement and exactly what parameters you use for random cropping.(If you think someone else doesn't not captured more in variances in their implementation, it might be reasonable to use hyperparameters yourself)